Subject: The Toaster & The Electrical Engineer

 eggs to get cold while the bacon is frying, so concurrent processing

 is required, too.
 We must not forget the user interface.
-The lever
+The

 that lowers the food lacks versatility, and the darkness knob is